pingcap/docs-tidb-operator/en/deploy-tidb-dm.md

 ### Create data source

-1. To write MySQL-1 related information to `source1.yaml`, refer to [Create data source](https://docs.pingcap.com/tidb-data-migration/v2.0/migrate-data-using-dm#step-3-create-data-source).
+1. To write MySQL-1 related information to `source1.yaml` file, refer to [Create data source](https://docs.pingcap.com/tidb-data-migration/v2.0/migrate-data-using-dm#step-3-create-data-source).

-2. Fill in the `from.host` of `source1.yaml` as the MySQL host address that the Kubernetes cluster can access.
+2. Fill in the `from.host` of `source1.yaml` file as the MySQL host address that the Kubernetes cluster can access.

 3. After you prepare the `source1.yaml` file, load the MySQL-1 data source into the DM cluster via `/dmctl --master-addr ${dm_cluster_name}-dm-master:8261 operate-source create source1.yaml`.